 Proposals for residential development on the Site H1(A) - Land South of Lavington Lane, West Lavington will be supported for residential development of up to 50 housing units.
-The site shall be phased to deliver a proportion of the site prior to 2026 and a proportion post 2026.
 Proposals for this allocated site should be accompanied by a masterplan developed in collaboration with the community, the Parish Council, the local Planning Authority.
 The masterplan and the proposed development should reflect the development principles set out below and detailed further in the Development Brief published as a Supplementary Document to this Neighbourhood Plan.